MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-beta-channel.md

 ### Enhancements

 - [Android] General enhancements to NTLMSSO policies to make it more useful, and added support for 407 proxy auth challenges.
-- [Android] Re-sign-in prompts and banners are re-worded as "re-verify account" for clarity.
-These prompts and banners remind the user to verify their account by re-inputting a password and refresh underlying tokens to keep account state healthy.
+- [Android] Re-sign-in prompts and banners are reworded as "re-verify account" for clarity.
+These prompts and banners remind the user to verify their account by reinputting a password and refresh underlying tokens to keep account state healthy.
 - [Android] Clear opened tabs data when signing out of Microsoft Entra ID if clear data is chosen.

 ## Version 128.0.2739.27 (Android and iOS): August 15, 2024